insen/blog/_posts/2017-10-03-GOF-The-24th-Pattern.md

 -   Key interactions between components themselves or with a stakeholder, all being traceable to one or more of the motivations.

 ### Step 4
-The next steps is usally to play devils advocate.
-In this step, we make a listing of
+The next step is usually to play devils advocate.
+As such, we make a listing of
--   assumptions
+-   Assumptions
--   tradeoffs
+-   Tradeoffs
--   areas of applicability
+-   Areas of applicability

 ### Step 5
 We are now reaching the close of the explanation.
 At this point, we should be citing